Elgen69/App-Dev-Group-2/README.md

 4. **Process Logs** – evidence that the *journey* is as important as the destination.

 ---

-## 📂 Structure
-You can expect to find:
-- `src/` → main codebase of the app.
-- `docs/` → design documents, UML diagrams, notes.
-- `prototypes/` → proof-of-concepts and experimental builds.
-- `README.md` → this file, your guide to understanding what’s going on.

 ---

 ## 🚀 Our Philosophy